November 9, 2018

 Towards positive impact on risk management and consumer protection.
 The Risk Management Graduation Model (RMGM) is a scalable, comprehensive risk management framework for microfinance institutions.
 This framework has been rigorously developed, tested, and implemented by financial institutions, consultants, networks, and microfinance associations worldwide as a global risk management benchmark.Download

 November 7, 2016

-“Guidelines for integrating outcomes measurement, analysis, and reporting into the operations of inclusive finance investors, asset managers, and other funders”, developed in partnership with the European Microfinance Platform (e-mfp) and the Social Performance Task Force (SPTF), Nov 2016.Download
+Outcomes Management for Investors: “Guidelines for integrating outcomes measurement, analysis, and reporting into the operations of inclusive finance investors, asset managers, and other funders”.
+The paper is developed in partnership with the European Microfinance Platform (e-MFP) and the Social Performance Task Force (SPTF).

 September 27, 2016

 Client financial literacy is generally low.
 It is not automatically achieved with financial access and it needs deliberate financial education measures to improve.
-Henley Business School and MicroFinanza Rating would like to contribute with a client level research to the analysis of financial literacy and its implications.Download
+Henley Business School and MFR would like to contribute with a client level research to the analysis of financial literacy and its implications.Download

 November 15, 2015

-Change measurement and housing microfinance: a good match.
+Change measurement and housing microcredit: a good match.